Naseeruddin Shah: Autobiography

 In an interview with HT Brunch, Shah speaks about having thought about an autobiography for almost 10 years.
 He penned down his thoughts occasionally during this period until he finally came up with 100-odd pages.
-What had started as an amusing pastime had clearly grown into something much deeper.
 He then presented the unfinished version to his friend, historian Ramchandra Guha, who encouraged Shah to complete it and send it to a publication house.
 Shah's memoir is titled And Then One Day, and was published by Hamish Hamilton.